Bally’s Shares Plans For Retail, Casino Outside Future Las Vegas A’s Stadium

 Bally’s aims to replicate the success of entertainment districts tied to other Major League Baseball parks, such as The Battery in Atlanta and the Gaslamp District in San Diego.

-To bring the vision to life, commercial real estate firm JLL is curating a mix of restaurants, flagship retail and immersive attractions.
+To bring the vision to life, commercial real estate firm JLL curates a mix of restaurants, flagship retail, and immersive attractions.

 Marnell Architecture is designing the complex, ensuring the entertainment district blends seamlessly with the enclosed ballpark.